cryptohopper/cryptohopper-ios-sdk/README.md

 # Contexts

-There are 7 differen contexts in the SDK that you can request data from which are :
+There are 8 different contexts in the SDK that you can request data from which are :

 ```
 CryptohopperAuth